alf-p-steinbach/cppx-core/docs/example-kwic.md

 By the way, “KWIC” means *key word in context*.

 KWIC was once a popular exercise for students, similar to this example, but with key words lining up vertically instead of just a single character.
+With just a *letter in context* it's more of a KWIC-like LIC.
+In both cases it's something *lined up vertically*, LUV.

 ## 1 – The complete code.